Symphony Concert by the University of Würzburg Academic Orchestra

 This event has already taken place!

-Performed by the University of Würzburg Academic Orchestra, Germany
+Performed by the Academic Orchestra of the University of Würzburg, Germany

 A performance featured as part of the 2025 Franco-German Fortnight in Occitanie

-The performance by this university ensemble, founded in 1955 and composed of students from various faculties at this partner institution of the University of Montpellier (both members of the CHARM-EU European University Alliance consortium and the Coimbra Group), which is touring France this year, will feature works by Aaron Copland, Erich Wolfgang Korngold, and Sergei Rachmaninoff.
+The performance by this university ensemble—founded in 1955 and composed of students from various faculties at this partner institution of the University of Montpellier (both of which are members of the CHARM-EU European University Alliance consortium and the Coimbra Group)—which is touring France this year, will include works by Aaron Copland, Erich Wolfgang Korngold, and Sergei Rachmaninoff.

 Free admission, subject to availability